Fibromyalgia Basics

 Research Findings in Men

-For now, we provide a summary of a study in Spain looking at the symptoms of a random group of men with fibromyalgia.* In the introduction, the authors point out: “the symptoms experienced by men were much less likely to be identified and diagnosed than those of women.
+A study evaluating the symptoms of men with fibromyalgia illustrates the similarities to women.3 In the introduction, the authors state: “the symptoms experienced by men were much less likely to be identified and diagnosed than those of women.
 The discrepancy between men and women in relation to the prevalence and diagnosis of fibromyalgia seems to be related to the social stigma associated with it being considered a ‘female illness.’”

-Quotes from the men in the study regarding common symptoms are below.
+Quotes from the men in the study are below.

 PAIN: